fb

 Day time sleepiness / Hyperactivity

-Tongue-tie may be found when looking for causes of a toddler or child’s picky eating, oral habits or speech development.
+A tongue tie in children is usually found when assessing the causes of picky eating, oral habits, and speech defects in children.
 A tongue tie cannot be diagnosed by seeing if the child can stick out the tongue outside the mouth.
-Evidence based current approach shows that a comprehensive functional assessment of the tongue is essential.
+The evidence-based current approach shows that a comprehensive functional assessment of the tongue is essential.
+To accurately diagnose tongue ties in children, it is essential to see a pediatric tongue tie specialist.

 After a thorough history taking and clinical examination, depending on the severity of the condition the treatment is advised.
 In our practice we use the Functional Frenuloplasty procedure to release tongue ties for toddlers, children and adults.
 This unique and functional approach to tongue ties was established by globally renowned ENT & sleep surgeon Dr. Soroush Zaghi of Breathe Institute, Los Angeles.
 Dr. Ankita Shah has trained for this approach under Dr. Zaghi and is India's only Ambassador of The Breathe Institute.